 Matt is a partner with KPMG.
 He began his career at KPMG in London in 1991 before qualifying as Chartered Accountant in 1994 and transferring to Australia in 2000.
 His work involves due diligence on and for companies, Government departments, private equity firms and banks.

 Matt has a BSc (Hons) in Business Administration from the University of Bath and is a Member of the Australian Institute of Company Directors, the Institute of Chartered Accountants in Australia and the Institute of Chartered Accountants in England and Wales.
 He is also a strong supporter of Youth Focus and has ridden from Albany to Perth on the Ride for Youth every year since 2010.

 DR PAUL CANNELL

 Paul graduated from The University of Western Australia in 1981.
 He trained as a Haematologist in Perth and spent two years post fellowship in the Haematology Department at the Royal Free Hospital in London working as a Research Fellow in the department of Professor Victor Hoffbrand.
 He was appointed as a Consultant Haematologist to Royal Perth Hospital in 1993.
 He was appointed as Head of Service in 2005 and continued in this position until transferring to Fiona Stanley Hospital in 2014 where he holds the posts including Co-Director of Medical and Surgical Specialties and Discipline Lead for PathWest Haematology.
 He continues to practice as a clinician with particular interest in haematologic malignancy and bone marrow transplantation.

-Gavin is CEO of leading independent creative agency Meerkats – The Brand Leadership Company.
-He has spent over 30 years working in and alongside some of Western Australia and Australia’s most loved and successful brands, and brought his Marketing skills to bear in Board positions at Nulsen, and West Australian Ballet.
-Gavin is also on the National Board of The Communications Council and is also State Chair of the Council.
+Gavin is CEO of leading creative consulting and technology agency, Wunderman Thompson.
+He has spent over 30 years working in and alongside some of Western Australia and Australia's most loved and successful brands, and brought his marketing skills to bear in Board positions at Nulsen, and West Australian Ballet.
+Gavin is also on the National Board of The Advertising Council Australia and is also State Chair of the Council.